 Our faculty consists of more than 130 physicians, midwives and nurse practitioners housed in the clinical divisions of General Obstetrics and Gynecology, Maternal-Fetal Medicine (MFM), Minimally Invasive Gynecologic Surgery (MIGS), Gynecologic Oncology, Female Pelvic Medicine and Reconstructive Surgery (FPMRS) and Reproductive Endocrinology and Infertility.
 Focused sections and services in complex family planning, pediatric and adolescent gynecology, PCOS, maternal addiction, cardiovascular disease in pregnancy, lower genital tract diseases, transgender medicine, menopausal medicine, and community/global health complement our divisional structure.
 One Hundred Oaks and the Vanderbilt University Hospital serve as our main ambulatory and inpatient facilities, but we have grown to have nearly 10 ambulatory sites, a birthing center and five outreach practices.

-Our department is staunchly committed to our comprehensive medical education program at all levels, and to the training of the next generation of leaders in women’s health.
-We are particularly proud of our medical student, resident education, and fellowship training programs.
-They all remain among the most highly regarded and sought after training opportunities in the country.
-Our residency training program takes in six (6) new residents per year with recent graduates going on to academic positions, fellowship training positions, and private practice careers.
-Our program graduates become members of the Lonnie S. Burnett Society joining a list of many esteemed alumni and faculty, meeting annually for continuing medical education and professional development.
+Our Department is staunchly committed to our comprehensive medical education program at all levels, and to the training of the next generation of leaders in women’s health.
+We are particularly proud of our medical student, resident education and fellowship training programs.
+They all remain among the most highly regarded and sought-after training opportunities in the country.
+Our residency training program accepts six new residents per year, and our graduates are not only well prepared to become leaders in outstanding private practices but also to become competitive for a wide range of fellowship training positions.
+We have active fellowships in MIGS, MFM, and FPMRS, and we are anticipating additional fellowships in Addictive Medicine and Gynecologic Oncology in the near future.

 Ronald D. Alvarez, MD, MBA